kuryla/organic_neb_mace/README.md

 ## Active learning on ethyl chloride + fluoride ion

+The reactant and product configurations are stored in `r.xyz` and `p.xyz`, respectively.

+Use the `make_sets.py` script to make rattled configurations of the reactants and products, calculate their MP2 energies and forces, and make train, valid, test sets.

 ## Active learning on ethyl chloride + fluoride ion + 4 H<sub>2</sub>O

+The reactant and product configurations are stored in `r.xyz` and `p.xyz`, respectively.

+Use the `make_sets.py` script to make rattled configurations of the reactants and products, calculate their MP2 energies and forces, and make train, valid, test sets.

 ## Figures